-Individuals interested in attending AVTEC that cannot demonstrate Alaska residency as outlined in the Alaska Administrative Code 15 ACC 23.143: OR received an Alaska Permanent Fund Dividend; OR are not an eligible active duty military or military veteran (spouse/dependent) will be placed on a waitlist and be admitted to training on a space available basis 30 days prior to the start of training.
+Individuals interested in attending AVTEC occupational programs who cannot demonstrate Alaska residency as outlined in the Alaska Administrative Code 15 ACC 23.143: OR are not an eligible active duty military or military veteran (spouse/dependent) will be placed on a waitlist and be admitted to training on a space available basis 30 days prior to the start of training.

 Non-resident tuition is double the AVTEC regular tuition (fees, books, supplies and housing are at the regular rate).
 It is the student's responsibility to provide the necessary documentation to establish residency status.
-Contact the admissions office at admissions@avtec.edu if you have questions.
+Contact the admissions office at admissions@avtec.edu or 1-907-224-3322 if you have questions.